apache/incubator-teaclave/docs/my-first-function.md

 The previous example is to demonstrate invoking the built-in echo function.
 In Teaclave, you can also register and invoke a function written by yourself.
-For example, we can implement a echo function in Python like this:
+For example, we can implement an echo function in Python like this:

 ```
 $ cat mesapy_echo_payload.py